 There are other ways to manage your money other than simple budgeting and basic saving.
 Many long-term solutions to managing your money also exist.

-It is really important that you speak with a financial adviser before taking on some of these opportunities, to make sure that you understand your portfolio and the full risks.
-Some options include:
+It is important to speak with a financial adviser before taking on some of these opportunities, to make sure you understand your portfolio and the full risks.

-- ISA accounts – These are a type of savings account that usually offer higher interest rates.
-You normally have to keep this money in the account for a certain period before being able to withdraw it, so make sure that you do your research before.
+- ISA accounts: ISAs are a type of savings account that usually offer higher interest rates.
+You normally have to keep this money in the account for a certain period before being able to withdraw it, so make sure you do your research before.

-- Investing money – Another myth is that saving money and investing money are the same.
-Investing money usually means purchasing stocks and bonds in particular companies.
+- Investing money: Another myth is that saving money and investing money are the same.
+Investing money usually means buying stocks and bonds in particular companies.
 This can be very risky and you shouldn’t do it unless you have taken the time to develop a thorough understanding of the market.
-Lots of people manage to make money from their investments, but a bad investment can result in you losing money.
+Lots of people manage to make money from their investments, but a bad investment can lose you money.